• Feb 21, 2025

 15. Kashmir

 It is popularly referred to as the "Paradise on Earth."
 It is a breathtaking region in northwestern India.
-Historically part of the princely state of Jammu and Kashmir, the major cities in the Kahmir Valley include Srinagar, Anantnag, Gulmarg, and Baramulla.
-This place is known for its scenic splendor, snow-capped mountains, plentiful wildlife, exquisite monuments, and local people's handicrafts.
+Historically part of the princely state of Jammu and Kashmir, the major cities in the Kashmir Valley include Srinagar, Anantnag, Gulmarg, and Baramulla.
+This place is known for its scenic splendour, snow-capped mountains, plentiful wildlife, exquisite monuments, and local people's handicrafts.

 Top Attractions: Tulip Garden, Hajan Valley, Doodhpathri, Shri Amarnath Cave Temple